yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 GND -> DGND

 ### 2. Write SPI bit banging functions

+*There is a SPI bit banging abstraction in the `fbsd_gpio` package used below but has not been documented yet.
+You can use that abstraction and skip this step, or you can still choose to follow it as a good learning practice.*

 We use Python and the `fbsd_gpio` python bindings for the code.
 Install Python and pip first, and then `cffi` and `fbsd_gpio` libraries via PyPI.